Career Interview with Consevation Advisor, Bill Chandler

 Another important skill is writing.As a conservation advocate, you spend a lot of your time writing reports and letters, aiding in the development of policy and education materials, and communicating with legislators, government employees, and fellow advocates in written form.
 Make sure you find a higher education program that focuses heavily on perfecting your writing skills.

 Finally, taking time to enjoy the environment you are protecting is critical as well.
 Whether it is in the form of performing field research or taking vacations to the beach, knowing and understanding the environment you are trying to protect is a priceless education.

-is so fascinating about the ocean that would make you want to protect it?
+Q: What is so fascinating about the ocean that would make you want to protect it?

 A: As mentioned earlier, I began my work as a conservation advocate in the terrestrial arena.
 Over time, I realized that the ocean was grossly under-protected compared to land and the ocean was in desperate need of protection.
 As I investigated this under-protection more, I became angry at the wasteful and mindless destruction of ocean resources.

 A: I led Marine Conservation Institute’s policy efforts to protect three marine national monuments in the central Pacific Ocean during the George W. Bush Administration.
 The monuments include Papahānaumokuākea Marine National Monument, Pacific Remote Islands Marine National Monument, and Rose Atoll Marine National Monument.
 Together, these monuments protect approximately 240,132 square miles of marine habitat from commercial exploitation.